 The course consists of two parts.
 During the first part, basic linear algebra concepts like matrix algebra, vector and matrix norms, error analysis or condition numbers, several variants of Gaussian elimination, some stationary iterative methods and analysis of algorithms are studied.
 The second part focuses on numerical methods for ordinary differential equations and their analysis.

-The course describes the concepts of variables, iterative and recursive algorithms, iterations, functions, IO and streams, file management, standard and external librairies, memory allocation, pointer and pointer arithmetic.
+This is an introductory course in programming, using the imperative language C as the medium of instruction.
+It describes the concepts of variables, iterative and recursive algorithms, iterations, functions, IO and streams, file management, standard and external librairies, memory allocation, pointer and pointer arithmetic.
 Moreover, it gives an overview of sorting algorithms and data structures such as vectors, string, lists, trees or binary search trees.

 The course is divided into two parts.
 The first part provides an introduction to linear programming, branch-and-bound algorithms, dynamic programming and algorithms for shortest path problems, scheduling and flow problems.
 The second part covers stochastic processes, queueing theory and inventory theory.